Marina Theatre

 The Marina is a theatre and cinema in Lowestoft, Suffolk, originally opened in the Victorian era.
-The venue has an auditorium seating 800.
+The venue has an auditorium seating 630.
 It plays host to major West End productions, top comedy, orchestral concerts, touring drama and musical productions, opera, ballet, music, dance and celebrity concerts as well as operating a successful cinema operation - boasting the largest screen and cinema auditoria in the town.
 The Marina annually hosts the largest professional pantomime on the East Anglian Coast.

-The Royal Philharmonic Orchestra has been resident at The Marina since 2005 and the theatre has seen performances by acts such as comedians Lee Evans, Michael McIntyre and Ken Dodd as well as Shane Filan of Westlife, Moscow City Ballet, The Russian Ice Stars, Mickey Rooney, Meryl Osmond, Jane MacDonald, Mumford and Sons, Julian Lloyd Webber, Tony Christie, David Essex, Derren Brown and actor William Roache.
+The Royal Philharmonic Orchestra has been resident at The Marina since 2005 and the theatre has seen performances by acts such as comedians Lee Evans, Michael McIntyre and Sir Ken Dodd as well as Shane Filan of Westlife, Moscow City Ballet, The Russian Ice Stars, Mickey Rooney, Meryl Osmond, Jane MacDonald, Mumford and Sons, Julian Lloyd Webber, Tony Christie, David Essex, Derren Brown and actor William Roache.

 History

 The Marina began life as a skating rink and was converted to a theatre in 1878 by architect R.F.
 Brett.
 In 1901, architect Ernest Runtz was hired to rebuild the theatre, using parts of the existing structure.
 The Marina was largely rebuilt once again in 1930 by architect Francis Burdett, and re-opened as a cinema by Associated British Cinemas.
 It was closed in 1984 and eventually purchased by Waveney District Council in 1988.
 It reopened in October, 1988 almost four years after its closure.
 It is believed the site was once part of the original Grove Estate and the remodelling in 1901 allowed for a gallery seating area possibly in a horseshoe shape with boxes.
 The remodelling during 1930 saw the creation of a new dress circle.